-A primary forest is a forest that is the result of natural processes rather than human management and that has not been degraded by industrial activities.
-Mature trees dominate the canopy and a primary forest contains most or all of its native plant and animal species.
-Primary forests include all successional age classes (young to old-growth) having no industrial human activities, including primary forests regenerating after wildfire.
+A primary forest is a forest that is the result of natural processes rather than human management, and that has not been degraded by industrial activities.
+Mature trees often dominate the forest canopy and a primary forest contains most or all of its native plant and animal species.
+Primary forests include all successional age classes (young to old-growth), including primary forests regenerating after wildfire and other natural disturbances.

-More specifically: a primary forest is a forest whose vegetation structure, species composition and ecosystem dynamics are predominantly the product of natural physical, ecological and evolutionary processes, including natural disturbance regimes such as fires, storms and landslides.
-Primary forests retain all, or the large majority, of their evolved, characteristic native plant, animal and microbial species, have few if any invasive species, are dominated at the landscape scale by mature canopy trees, have unpolluted waters, contain extensive coarse woody debris, and have not been subject to industrial land use activities such as commercial logging, mining and ranching.
+More specifically, a primary forest is a forest whose vegetation structure, species composition and ecosystem dynamics are predominantly the product of natural physical, ecological and evolutionary processes, including natural disturbance regimes such as fires, storms, floods, insects, and landslides.
+Primary forests retain most if not all of their evolved, characteristic native plant, animal and microbial species, have few if any invasive species, are often dominated at the landscape scale by mature canopy trees, contain many large dead standing (snags) and down (logs) trees, and have not been subject to industrial land use activities such as commercial logging, mining or ranching.

 Why are primary forests important?

-Primary forests are irreplaceable life-support systems.
-They ensure a wide range of vital ecosystem services that are either unique to primary forests, or that are of a superior quality and quantity to other forest types (such as degraded forests, secondary re-growth forests, plantations).
+Primary forests ensure a wide range of vital ecosystem services that are either unique, or are of a superior quality and quantity to degraded forests, secondary re-growth forests, or plantations.
 In particular, they:

-- Store vast carbon stocks.
-Primary forest store much more carbon than degraded forests or plantations and their carbon stocks are also more stable because primary forests are more resistant to change, and more resilient.
-Primary forests also draw down more carbon out of the atmosphere every year.
+- Store 35-70% more carbon than degraded forests or plantations and their carbon stocks are more stable because primary forests are more resistant to change, and more resilient when natural change inevitably happens.
 To avoid dangerous climate change, we must protect the massive carbon stocks already accumulated in primary forests.

-- Provide the cleanest freshwater, prevent erosion and help regulate local water cycles, and;
+- Provide the cleanest freshwater, prevent erosion and help regulate local water cycles.

-- Prevent the spread of zoonotic disease to humans.
-Deforestation and degradation of primary forests and associated road building (e.g. logging or mining roads) enables bushmeat trade and wildlife trafficking and facilitates disease transmission to humans.
+- May prevent the spread of zoonotic disease to humans.
+Deforestation and degradation of primary forests and associated road building (e.g. logging or mining roads) often enables bushmeat trade and wildlife trafficking and facilitates disease transmission to humans.

-- Are the homelands of Indigenous Peoples around the world and are crucial for sustaining traditional culture and community livelihoods.
-Primary forests have often remained in good condition because of community and indigenous stewardship.
+- Many are homelands of Indigenous Peoples that are crucial for sustaining traditional cultures and community livelihoods.
+Primary forests often remain in good condition because of Indigenous and community stewardship.

 Importantly, primary forests provide more and higher quality ecosystem services because of their higher levels of biodiversity and ecosystem integrity.
-So to protect a primary forest’s ability to provide its full range of benefits it is critical to protect it from inappropriate land use activities, including industrial disturbance.
+To protect a primary forest’s ability to provide its full range of benefits it is critical to protect it from inappropriate land use activities, including industrial disturbance.